Information about plants & gardens for Brisbane & Qld

 Aerial Roots Are Houseplant Helpers

 Many popular indoor plants come from tropical forests and produce aerial roots that help them cling to and climb trees.
 Aerial roots might absorb water and nutrients too, but little attention has been paid to their possible absorptive role in the cultivation of such plants.
 However, recent research has looked at nitrogen uptake in three aroid species - Philodendron scandens, Epipremnum aureum and Anthurium andreanum.
 For all three, the aerial roots were actually better at absorbing nitrogen than the roots in the potting mix.
 "A simple spray with water and some plant food to the aerial roots may help optimise the amount of nutrients the plant gets," said lead researcher Amanda Rasmussen.
 "The results of this study are really exciting as they could transform the way we feed certain types of plants."
 It was also found that plants at the higher of the two humidity levels tested put on more growth overall.
-Source: New research roots out solution to keeping houseplants healthy (February 2023).
+Read more: New research roots out solution to keeping houseplants healthy (February 2023).

 Trees Adapt to Water Availability

 A research team assessed 30 tree species growing in Southern California (including some Australian natives and some familiar exotics), measuring traits associated with water use and carbon gain.
 They showed that the more water a reputedly "drought tolerant" tree can access, the more it will use.
 Such trees could be consuming more water than expected if the surrounding landscape is irrigated.
 This showed that the biology of trees in the wild can't necessarily be used to predict their behaviour in an urban environment.
-Source: Landscaping for drought: we're doing it wrong.
+Read more: Landscaping for drought: we're doing it wrong.
 (January 2023)

 Goodbye, Tulip Trees